Chromium & Copper

 vessel wall), varicose veins, dermatitis, fatigue, anemia, anorexia, thyroid problems, allergies, poor healing,

-lowered immunity, arthritis and fragile bones, neutropenia (low neutrophils), mood and nervous disorders.
+lowered immunity, arthritis and fragile bones, neutropenia (low neutrophils), and mood & nervous disorders.

 Some people claim that Copper Bracelets help reduce the symptoms